 - Oil and tires

 These costs increase the more you drive, just as a mileage rate does.
-A mileage reimbursement does an excellent job reimbursing these expenses – assuming the mileage rate is customized to the driver's geographic region and an appropriately sized vehicle for the job.
+They also can vary dramatically from state to state and according to city vs. highway driving.
+A mileage reimbursement can reimburse these expenses accurately if and only if the mileage rate is customized to geographic region, driving conditions, and an appropriately sized vehicle for the job.

 Fixed and variable rate reimbursement vs. fixed and variable costs